E-C-Group/AlpacaSamples/README.md

 ## Projects

-Each sub-directories in this repository is a sample tool using the Alpaca Library.
+Each subdirectory in this repository is a sample tool using the Alpaca Library.